Oldpan/Pytorch-Memory-Utils/README.md

 # Pytorch-Memory-Utils

 These codes can help you to detect your GPU memory during training with Pytorch.

+## The following is the print content.

 - Calculate the memory usage of a single model
 ```
 Model Sequential : params: 0.450304M
 Model Sequential : intermedite variables: 336.089600 M (without backward)
 Model Sequential : intermedite variables: 672.179200 M (with backward)
 ```
-- Track the amount of GPU memory
+- Track the amount of GPU memory usage
 ```
 # 08-Jun-18-17:56:51-gpu_mem_prof